1. Are there any set-up pages that tell what to do?

 - Use a server designator of "rotate.aprs.net" to send to the APRS Core servers (FIRST, SECOND, THIRD) or "rotate.aprs2.net" to send to the Tier 2 servers.
-Note that these servers require a validation code which currently licensed amateur radio operators can obtain from n5jxs at tamu dot edu or from russ at wxqa dot com.
+Note that these servers require a validation code which currently licensed amateur radio operators can obtain from cwop-support at noaa dot gov.

 4. What server should I use if my packet ID contains my NWS ID?

 - The data packet that you send to APRS/CWOP should not contain your NWS ID.
 The ID (or first part of your packet) should fit under item #2 or item #3 above.

 5. How can I check which servers I'm using?

 - Use the CWOP Search Tool to see the last packet you have sent over each of the past 10 days.
 If you see "CWOP-1" or "CWOP-2" or "CWOP-3 or CWOP-4", you were using one or more of the CWOP servers.
 If you see "FIRST" or "CORE-2" or "THIRD", you were using one or more of the core servers.
 If you see "T2...", you are using one or more of the Tier 2 servers.

 6. How do I tell which servers are up and working?

 - Check here here or here.
 The links at the top of each column will give specific information on that server.

 7. How often should I send a weather data packet?